JamFfm/Misc/BoilStepWithCountdownTimers/README.md

 ## Parameters

-You need to fillin all parameters even it is zero!!!!
+*You need to fill in all parameters even it is zero!!!!*

 * `Hop Addition 1` to `Hop Addition_5`, `Prepare Yeast`, `Prepare Finings`, `Prepare Cooling system`, `Dose Finings`, `Start hot-side cooling loop`, `Prepare Fermenter`: how many minutes from the end of the boil to show the respective reminder
 * All other parameters same as built-in BoilStep